baldwini/nyack-docs/ElevatorPitch.md

 An obelisk that cuts through the planet of Nyack awakens one day and releases myth, creatures that come from fairytales.
 The activation of the obelisk was triggered by a civilization that abandoned and thought their old cultures were foolish.
 Our player lands into the underworld where the aftermath of the activation has unfolded.

-*"We don’t abandoned old ideas, we make progress while remembering."
+*"We don’t abandon old ideas, we make progress while remembering."